 JOST VAN DYKE

 Jost Van Dyke is the BVI’s smallest island of the four main British Islands.
 It features spectacular snorkeling and amazing views.
-Named for an early Dutch settler and former pirate, Jost Van Dyke runs deep with rugged scenery and colorful folklore.
-It has been a sailor’s mecca for years.
+Jost Van Dyke was named for an early Dutch settler and former pirate.
+Jost Van Dyke runs deep with rugged scenery, colorful folklore and it has been a sailor’s mecca for years.